google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 });
 ```

-In this message listener you could do anything you want, show a custom UI on
+In this message listener, you could do anything you want, show a custom UI on
 your page or completely ignore the message.

 It's also worth noting that if you don't define a message listener in your web page, the